Diophantine Geometry over Groups VIII: Stability

 \item"{(iv)}" the $r_i$'s are variables that are added only in case the terminal limit group of $GRes$ is solid.
-In this case the $r_i$'s demonstrate that the (ungraded) resolutions associated with the given closures and the specializations $y_1,\ldots,y_m$, form a covering closure of the (ungraded) resolutions associated with the resolution $GRes$ and the specializations $x_1,\ldots,x_s$.
-These include primitive roots of the specializations of all the non-cyclic abelian groups, and edge groups, in the abelian decomposition associated with the solid terminal limit group of $GRes$, $Sld(x,p,q,a)$, and variables that demonstrate that multiples of these primitive roots up to the least common multiples of the indices of the finite index subgroups associated with the graded closures, $GCl_1,\ldots,GCl_v$, factor through the ungraded resolutions associated with the specializations $y_1,\ldots,y_m$ and their corresponding closures (cf. section 1 of [Se5] in which we added similar variables to form valid proof statements, that initialize the sieve procedure). \endroster
+In this case the $r_i$'s demonstrate that the (ungraded) resolutions that are associated with the given closures and the values, $y_1,\ldots,y_m$, form a covering closure of the (ungraded) resolutions that are associated with the resolution $GRes$ and the values $x_1,\ldots,x_s$.
+These include primitive roots of the values of all the non-cyclic abelian groups, and edge groups, in the abelian decomposition that is associated with the terminal solid limit group of $GRes$, $Sld(x,p,q,a)$, and variables that demonstrate that multiples of these primitive roots up to the least common multiples of the indices of the finite index subgroups of abelian vertex groups along the resolution $GRes$ that are associated with the graded closures, $GCl_1,\ldots,GCl_v$, factor through the ungraded resolutions that are associated with the values $y_1,\ldots,y_m$ and their corresponding closures (cf. section 1 of [Se5] in which we added similar variables to form valid proof statements, that initialize the sieve procedure). \endroster

-We look at the collection of such specializations for all the possible values of $s$ and $m$ (note that $s$ and $m$ are bounded, since the number of rigid specializations of a rigid limit group and the number of strictly solid families of specializations of a solid limit group associated with a given specialization of the defining parameters are globally bounded by theorems 2.5 and 2.9 in [Se3]).
+We look at the collection of such values that satisfy properties (i)-(iv) for all the possible values of $s$ and $m$ (note that $s$ and $m$ are bounded, since the number of rigid values of a rigid limit group and the number of strictly solid families of values of a solid limit group that are associated with a given value of the defining parameters are globally bounded by theorems 2.5 and 2.9 in [Se3]).